Skwiix - Musical-Info-Advice-Support

 Picture

-Trumpets were being crafted to high standards across the world in Africa, Europe and Asia from sheets of silver and bronze metal.
-Some were ceremonial trumpets and others were purely functional, so these instruments were made in a wide array of styles and decoration.
+Trumpets were being crafted to high standards worldwide in Africa, Europe and Asia from silver and bronze metal sheets.
+Some were ceremonial trumpets, and others were purely functional, so these instruments were made in various styles and decorations.

 Picture

-Their intended purpose was mostly wartime signalling, warning sounds and religious ceremonies in places like Egypt, Greece and the Near East.
-Bronze and silver trumpets were discovered in Tutankhamen's grave, bronze lurs from Scandinavia, metal trumpets of the same time period have been discovered in China.
+Their intended purpose was mainly wartime signalling, warning sounds, and religious ceremonies in Egypt, Greece and the Near East.
+Bronze and silver trumpets were discovered in Tutankhamun's grave, bronze lurs from Scandinavia and metal trumpets of the same period have been discovered in China.

 14th to 15th Century